Chapter 26 Leveraging ChatGPT for R Programming Assistance

 26.3 What is a Large Language Model (LLM) and how do they work?

 LLMs are a type of machine learning model that are designed to process and generate human-like language.
 They can be used to process and generate language in a way that is similar to how humans use language, but on a much larger scale and with the ability to process vast amounts of data quickly.
-These models use a neural network architecture, which is a type of algorithm that is loosely modeled on the structure of the human brain.
+These models use a neural network architecture, which is a type of algorithm that is loosely modelled on the structure of the human brain.
 LLMs are trained on massive datasets of text, such as books, news articles, and social media posts, in order to learn patterns and relationships within language.
 This process is known as pre-training, and it allows LLMs to develop a deep understanding of the structure and nuances of language.
 This is incredibly computationally intensive and costs MILLIONS of dollars to create a model.
 For example, it is said that OpenAI spent an estimated $4.6 million to train ChatGPT-3 on 285,000 processing cores and 10,000 graphics cards.

 After an LLM has been pre-trained, it is fine-tuned for specific tasks.
 A finished model can be used for tasks such as answering questions, summarising text or generating new text.
 When you ask a question to ChatGPT, it uses its knowledge of language to understand the meaning of the question, and then generates a response based on what it has learned from the training data.